Tuesday, September 30, 2014

 Dawson goes to her appointment with the firehouse chaplain, who she's been seeing for the last five weeks and has not spoken yet.
 That is until she finally talks and tells him that she blames herself for the death of Shay.

 Near the end, we see Casey helping Severide pack up Shay's things for her family.
-Severide comes to a recording of a promise they made on the first days as roommates that they "always" kept a guarantee that they did not bring work home and stay as friends.
+Severide comes to a recording of a promise they made on the first days as roommates: that they "always" kept a guarantee that they would not bring work home and stay as friends.

 This series shows that no character is safe; this is what it is in the real world.
 This episode proves that not even our favorite character can last forever.
-This episode packed so many emotions it's hard to wrap my head around.
-I think this could be one of the saddest episodes of the series so far.
+It packed so many emotions that it's hard to wrap my head around.
+This could be one of the saddest episodes of the series so far.

-"Always" seems a game-changer for the series for both Severide and Dawson.
+"Always" seems a game-changer for Beveride and Dawson in the series.
 We'll see how this season plans out.
+Overall, I give the season premiere a 9/10.

 You can catch "Chicago Fire" on Tuesday nights at 10/9c on NBC.